Translate:

 Eighth, avoid making judgements about others based on physical characteristics, background, gender, socioeconomic status, education, occupation, family size, religious beliefs, political affiliation, or similar attributes.

 Violence against men, women and children has deep roots that precede colonialism, Christianity, or any single cultural tradition.
-Throughout history, societies across the world have engaged in practices that inflicted harm upon children and women—sometimes as part of rituals or rites of passage.
+Throughout history, societies across the world have engaged in practices that inflicted harm upon men, children and women—sometimes as part of rituals or rites of passage.
 It is an oversimplification to focus blame solely on White Europeans, the church, or any particular group for the perpetuation of such abuses.
 Instead, a more accurate understanding acknowledges that violence has surfaced in many different contexts, cultures, and eras.

 Blaming one group while absolving others risks scapegoating and distracts from the larger, more difficult work of genuine accountability.
 Narratives built upon accusation and defense can entrench cycles of blame, obscuring the shared responsibility that all societies bear for the persistence of abuse.
 Reducing the complexity of history to binaries—oppressor versus victim, good versus evil—fails to capture the sprawling landscape of human experience and suffering.